xfenix/django-hmin/README.md

 django-hmin
 ===========

-Django HTML minification middleware (another one).
+Django (1.7+) HTML minification middleware (another one).
 Key feature - speed.
-Up to 60x time faster, than htmlmin.
+10x (on large html's it can be 200x or even more) time faster, than htmlmin.
 Compress html, removes comments, respects (dont remove) conditional comments (IE) by default.